Berkeley-CS61B/skeleton-sp16/proj1c/spec/proj1c.md

     	obo.equalChars('a', 'e')
     	obo.equalChars('z', 'a')

+A palindrome is a word that is the same when read forwards and backwards.
+To allow for odd length palindromes, we do not check the middle character for equality with itself.
+So "flake" is an off-by-1 palindrome, even though 'a' is not one character off from itself.

 Tip: Make sure to include `@Override` when implementing equalChars.
 While it has no effect on the function of your program, it's a good habit for the reasons detailed in lecture.

 Tip: To calculate the difference between two chars, simply compute their difference.
 For example `'d' - 'a'` would return `-3`.